eoas-ubc/eoas-ubc.github.io/_sources/crs-eosc325.md

 **Storativity app**: first used by posing three questions to be addressed using the interactive dashboard app (slide 56 of section 7).

-1. Which soil material does have the largest storativity in confined aquifer (use the max values)?
+1. Which soil material has the largest storativity in a confined aquifer (use the max values)?
-2. Which soil material does have the largest storativity in unconfined aquifer?
+2. Which soil material has the largest storativity in an unconfined aquifer?
-3. Which soil material does have the largest difference in storativity between unconfined and confined aquifer?
+3. Which soil material has the largest _difference_ in storativity between unconfined and confined aquifers?

 **Unconfined flow app** was first used by posing two group-discussion questions to be addressed using the interactive dashboard app (slide 48 of section 8).